 **Embargoed until 00.01am Tuesday, February 23rd 2016 **

-The medical team at Bristol Zoo perform an emergency caesarean procedure on their Western lowland gorilla Kera.
-See SWNS story SWGORILLA; A baby Western lowland gorilla has been born at Bristol Zoo Gardens after an emergency caesarean procedure.
+Kera the Western Lowland gorilla pictured when she arrived at Bristol Zoo with keeper Mel Gage. (file pic) See SWNS story SWGORILLA; A baby Western lowland gorilla has been born at Bristol Zoo Gardens after an emergency caesarean procedure.
 The 11 day old infant, a girl, was delivered after the mother, Kera, showed symptoms of potentially life-threatening pre-eclampsia.
 The baby is yet to be named and was born weighing just over a kilo (2lbs 10oz).
 She needed help from vets before she was able to breathe independently, but is now doing well, being hand-reared round the clock by a small team of experienced gorilla keepers.
 Kera is recovering and is being monitored closely by keepers and the Zoos in-house veterinary team.
 It is the first time a gorilla has been born by caesarean at Bristol Zoo, and one of only a handful of instances of it occurring worldwide.
 It is still very early days and the baby is not yet on show to the public.